-Today we’ll discuss our Lollar pickup installation guide, to help you install any type of pick up that Lollar creates.
-Whether it be single-coils, vintage P90s, or modern humbuckers, we have you covered.
-This easy reference explains which wires go where, and includes illustrations that will make the instructions even easier to follow.
+This installation guide will help you set up any type of Lollar pickup.
+Whether it’s single-coils, vintage P90s, or modern humbuckers, we have you covered.
+This easy reference explains which wires go where, and includes illustrations that will make the instructions simple to follow.

 Each Lollar pickup is made in America by hand.
 There are no assembly lines in this company, and they have been making pickups for more than 30 years.
 They are known for their excellent dynamic range and clear tone.

 Before You Get Started

 This article assumes that you know how to read wiring diagrams and can understand what they’re telling you.
 It also assumes that you have the basic tools required to complete the job and know how to use them.
 If you require step-by-step instructions, we recommend looking for the model you are trying to install in our huge humbuckersoup.com library of wiring guides.

 I like to start our Lollar pickup installation with the Fender Stratocaster and single-coil pickups because it’s something most people know.
 The Fender Stratocaster has three single-coil pickups.
 Single-coil pickups have one coil and two wires to connect the pickup to your guitar.
 Lollar makes several models of single-coils, including the Strat Special, the Strat Blackface, and the Strat Tweed.
 You can use these pickups as replacements for the stock Fender Strat pickups or in any guitar that uses a single coil.

 Lollar Single coil pickups use one black wire and one white wire.
 The white wire is Hot, while the black wire is Ground.

 In Example 1, we illustrate a common way to wire the Fender Strat.